-George Miller’s ferociously savage and visionary post-apocalyptic film Mad Max Fury Road has been recently re-released in black and white.
+George Miller’s ferociously savage and visionary post-apocalyptic film Mad Max: Fury Road has been recently re-released in black and white.
 The new version entitled the “Black and Chrome Edition” is the director’s preferred cut of the film.
-With this in mind, there is no better time to reflect on the virtues of the filmic style and in turn assess the effectiveness of its use in Miller’s third sequel of the Mad Max franchise.
+With this in mind, there is no better time to reflect on the virtues of the cinematic style, and in turn, assess the effectiveness of its use in Miller’s third sequel of the Mad Max franchise.

 The second is a scene in the tail end of the film.
 At this point, Kane is in his twilight years, and in the aftermath, of his second wife leaving him, he walks around his house in an emotionally frozen and dazed state.
 One of the rooms he walks into is a corridor filled with a seemingly infinite series of mirrors.
 The quick shot shows an endless amount of reflections of the deeply despaired and still Kane.

 At this moment, the use of the format illustrates the sheer surreality of his descent into loneliness and despair; with the use of black at the very end of the row of mirrors in the room.
 At the same time, it also conveys how the character has now regressed, illustrating a larger point of how Kane has always sought to recapture a youth that has always eluded him.